yao-pkg/pkg-fetch/DEVELOPMENT.md

 Important things:

 - In order to support a new nodejs version we need to create/update the patch in `patches` folder and also `patches/patches.json` file.
+- Our CI workflow will test the new patch to see if it applies cleanly.
+If so we also suggest to run pkg-fetch locally with `-t` (`--test`) flag to test the patch.
+It will use `lib/verify.ts` script to verify that the patch is working correctly (this will take some time as it will download nodejs, apply the patch, compile it and run the test).
 - Once the new patch is merged we can trigger the `.github/workflows/build-all.yml` workflow to build all the binaries for all the platforms.
 - If this is a minor/major release we need to check the checkbox of the workflow `Upload assets to new draft release`.
 - Once the actions will end, copy the sha256 checksums printed at the end of the release body, create a file `shas.txt`, run the command `npm run updateExpected`, that will read the `shas.txt` file and update`lib/expected-shas.json` file with the correct values.
 Once ended, commit the changes and push them to the repo.